AlePioggia/NoSql-cli-emulator/docs/index.md

 ## 3. Implementation Requirements

-Implementation requirements define constraints on the system realization, such as the choice of programming language and software tools.

 ### Requirement 7: Programming Language and Framework
 - **Description**: The system must be implemented using Python, with the FastAPI framework for the API layer.
 - **Acceptance Criteria**:
-  - The application must be written in Python 3.x and use FastAPI for building the web services.
+  - The application must be written in Python and use FastAPI for building the web services.
   - All components of the system must comply with Python's best practices, including code style and modularity.

 ### Requirement 8: Dockerization